Building a Line Following Robot with TCS34725 RGB Sensor

 What is the TCS34725 sensor and why use it for a line-following robot?

 The TCS34725 is an RGB color and clear light sensor that communicates over I2C.
-In contrast to basic IR reflectance sensors, it provides analog light intensity values across multiple channels, allowing for more precise threshold-based line detection.
-This makes it ideal for building an advanced Arduino line-following robot with PID control.
+Unlike basic IR sensors, it provides analog light intensity values, so line detection is more precise.

 What is PID control and why does a line-following robot need it?